 Here are a few options that could help:

 - Apply for a U.S.-based credit card.
 Using a credit card to make purchases and monthly payments can be a quick way to begin establishing credit.
 As an international student, you might have to start with a secured credit card, which will require a deposit to open the account.
-There are also some cards designed specifically for international students, such as the Deserve EDU card that doesn’t require applicants to have a Social Security number.
+There are also some cards designed specifically for international students, such as the Deserve EDU card, that don’t require applicants to have a Social Security number.

 - Ask if you can be an authorized user.
 If you have a friend or relative who has a credit card, ask if they’ll add you as an authorized user to their account.
 As an authorized user, you can benefit from the payment history and age of the account, which could help build your credit even if you don’t make any purchases with the card.

 - Get credit for your rent payments.
-On-time rent payments could help you build positive payment history, which plays a major role in your credit score.
+On-time rent payments could help you build a positive payment history, which plays a major role in your credit score.
 If your landlord doesn’t report your payments to the credit bureaus, consider signing up for a service like CreditMyRent or LevelCredit to have your payments count toward your credit.

 Learn More: How to Pay Off $50,000 in Student Loans